 Data access consists of CRUD (create, read, update, delete) operations on NoSQL tables:

 Create: HTTP POST and PUT to provide services to create row data.

 Read: HTTP GET to provide key, partial key, and field range queries on row data, with directives for consistency and order.

 Update: HTTP PUT to provide services to update row data.

 Delete: HTTP DELETE to provide services to delete row data.

 To find out more details please read the guide.

 Refer to the guide to understand the details along with examples on how to connect to the kvstore, create table and indexes, and write to the table rows.

 The Node.js driver is available at npm.
 For the API reference, the guide is available here.

-Python support was added in the release 188.8.131.52.5.
+Python support is also avaliable.
 Refer to the Python guide to understand the details along with examples on how to connect to kvstore, create table, indexes and perform update and delete operations.
-You need the python client module nosqldb.py to access Oracle NoSQL Database stores.
+The python client module nosqldb.py to access Oracle NoSQL Database stores is required.
 The module can be downloaded from Python Software Foundation.